UMass Dartmouth Faculty Mark Millstein

 MARK MILLSTEIN: Biography

-Mark Millstein is a Professor and Chair of the Design Department at the University of Massachusetts Dartmouth.
+Mark Millstein is a Professor in the Design Department at the University of Massachusetts Dartmouth.
 He teaches Electronic Imaging and special projects in interactive media, digital video, digital photography and printmaking.
 He received his BFA in photography and video from the Atlanta College of Art in 1982 and an MFA in electronic media from the Massachusetts College of Art in 1986.

 He has worked as an educator, animator and interactive media designer before returning to academia full-time.
 He previously taught at the Massachusetts College of Art, the Atlanta College of Art, and Carnegie Mellon University.
 His work is exhibited and collected locally, nationally and internationally.